Kelly’s Old Cabin Bitters

 Provenance: Ferdinand Meyer V Collection

-Kelly’s is also about two partners who dodged Federal taxes as they produced a whiskey and called it a bitters.
-These partners were in the thick of the Great Whiskey Ring that involved President Grant in 1875 and this scandal pretty much ended the Kelly’s era.
+Kelly’s Old Cabin Bitters is also about two partners who dodged Federal taxes as they produced a whiskey and called it a bitters.
+These partners were in the thick of the Great Whiskey Ring that involved President Grant in 1875.
+This scandal pretty much ended the Kelly’s Old Cabin Bitters era.

 John H. Garnhart began a wholesale liquor business in 1854.
 He was a whiskey man by trade and a “rectifier” who took raw spirits, added other ingredients, and sold them.
 Among the spirituous products, he apparently concocted with James B. Kelly’s collaboration, was a product called Old Cabin Bitters in 1862.
 Garnhart then partnered with James B. Kelly (J. B. Kelly & Co.) of New York in 1863.
 This collaboration made the Kelly brand famous.
 Within one month of operation, the Old Cabin Bitters name was changed to Kelly’s Old Cabin Bitters.
 This places the Old Cabin Bitters bottle slightly ahead of the Kelly’s Old Cabin Bitters bottle time-wise.

 Kelly’s Old Cabin Bitters was marketed all over the United States.
 The bitters were bottled in New York and St. Louis and have been found throughout the United States including Colorado, Montana, and Texas.
 There is some thought that the bottles were made at the Whitney Glass Works in Glassboro, New Jersey.

-On March 22, 1870, John Garnhart was issued design patent 3,936 on his bottle.
+On March 22, 1870, John Garnhart was issued a design patent 3,936 on his bottle.
 It seems another bottle very similar to his design turned up early in 1870.
-This bottle was embossed with the following Holtzermann’s Patent Stomach Bitters.
-The bottle like the Kelly’s was in the shape of and very similar in detail to their bottle.
+This bottle was embossed Holtzermann’s Patent Stomach Bitters.
+The bottle was very much like Kelly’s Old Cabin Bitters in shape, form, and detail.
 The Kelly’s Old Cabin Bitters lasted until 1874 when quite a few bitters and whiskey manufacturers went out of business due to a great scandal.